 At £302,624 the average price of a property in the East of England is £13,700 more expensive than a year ago and activity across the market is robust.
-On average 3.6% of private properties are sold each year, with turnover in three areas 4% or more.
-Over 14,400 new homes were registered for sale during 2020, and nationally registrations have been on an upward trend since September.
+On average 3.6% of private properties are sold each year, with turnover in Central Bedfordshire and Bedford more than 4%.
+Over 14,400 new homes were registered for sale, and nationally registrations have been on an upward trend since September.